IgStefano/empresa-xpto/README.md

 ---

 Small web app built from a prototype in PDF.
+It is a landing page for a made-up company.
 Technologies applied:
 - React
 - Next.js